pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ### 🏁 Interactive Session Handshake

-This section applies ONLY in **Interactive Session Context**.
-The LLM MUST NOT follow Agent Invocation Behavior in **Interactive Session Context**.
+This section applies only when no actionable task is available during initial activation.

-After loading this context, and before the user provides a concrete task, the LLM MUST apply the Operating Framework as governing instruction context and then respond only with an initialization confirmation.
+Before the user provides a concrete task, the LLM MUST apply the Operating Framework as governing instruction context and respond only with an initialization confirmation.

 The confirmation MUST: